paritytech/xcm-docs/src/testing/README.md

 The [xcm-simulator](https://github.com/paritytech/polkadot/tree/master/xcm/xcm-simulator) is a tool to quickly test the execution of various XCM instructions against the `xcm-executor`.
 The examples in this documentation use the xcm-simulator.
 The simulator mocks the Downward Message Passing pallet, enabling us to get the XCMs that a parachain receives from the relay chain using the `received_dmp` getter.
 The simulator should be used as a XCM playground.
-For testing the configuration of your parachain and the integration with other chains, you can use the xcm-emulator.
+For testing the XCM configuration of your parachain and the integration with other chains, you can use the xcm-emulator.

 ## XCM Emulator
 The [xcm-emulator](https://github.com/paritytech/cumulus/tree/master/xcm/xcm-emulator) is a tool to emulate XCM program execution using pre-configured runtimes, including those used to run on live networks, such as Kusama, Polkadot, Statemine, etc. This allows for testing cross-chain message passing and verifying outcomes, weights, and side-effects.